MrBenJ/modern-js-by-example/book/004-functions-classes.md

 }
 ```

-We don't have the `isPaid` property on our `Invoice` class, so let's make a method that returns `true` or `false` if the invoice has been paid or not.
+We don't want the `isPaid` property on our `Invoice` class, so let's make a method that returns `true` or `false` if the invoice has been paid or not.

 We can use `Invoice.receivedOn` to determine this.